 The major market players are highly investing in research and development to improve the technical features of BNPL systems.
 Industry players have attempted several strategic initiatives, including supplying varied product ranges, joint ventures, mergers, acquisitions, and collaborations.
 These tactics help firms and market players to gain a stronger presence in the global BNPL market.

 What distinguishes BNPL is its appeal across diverse consumer segments, extending beyond millennials and Gen Z to encompass a significant portion of shoppers.
-Federal Reserve Bank of New York data indicates that nearly one-fifth of consumers have embraced BNPL, reflecting its increasing relevance in the payments ecosystem.
+Recent holiday shopping season data showed U.S. shoppers spent $16.6 billion dollars using BNPL plans, with BNPL volume increasing 14% year-over-year.

 Companies, too, have recognized the significance of BNPL in driving sales and enhancing customer engagement.
 From retail to e-commerce, businesses leverage BNPL to augment basket sizes, close sales, and cater to consumer preferences for flexible payment structures.